kammas/aws-playground/Notes on AC SAP/Notes.md

 3. ClusterManager
 4. PlacementEngine

-EC2 Mode -> EC2 instances run containers -> ASG controls size
+EC2 Mode -> EC2 instances run containers -> ASG controls size<p>
-Fargate Mode -> Containers are running in Fargate Shared Infrastructure
+Fargate Mode -> Containers are running in Fargate Shared Infrastructure<p>

-While in EC2 mode the containers are within your VPC, in Fargate mode ENIs are injected to my VPC and connectivity is done through them, it can also have Public Internet access if VPC is configured as such
+While in EC2 mode the containers are within your VPC, in Fargate mode ENIs are injected to my VPC and connectivity is done through them, it can also have Public Internet access if VPC is configured as such<p>

 EC2 mode for:
 1. Large workload